BeatsuDev/tibber.py/README.md

 Head over to https://tibberpy.readthedocs.io/en/latest/ to read the documentation for this library!

-A python wrapper package for communication with the [Tibber API](https://developer.tibber.com/).
+tibber.py is a python wrapper package for communication with the [Tibber API](https://developer.tibber.com/).
-This package aims to cover all functionalities of the Tibber API.
+This package aims to cover all functionalities of the Tibber API in the most beginner-friendly way.
 You can read all the capabilites of the API and explore it with [Tibbers' API explorer](https://developer.tibber.com/explorer).

 Every field of the API types should be found in the corresponding `tibber.type` (e.g. the `size: Int` field of `Home`